CodeHarborHub/codeharborhub.github.io/docs/dsa/binary_search/recursive_binary_search.md

 }
 ```

-How Iterative Binary Search Works
+How Recursive Binary Search Works
 Step-by-Step Explanation
 Initialize: Set two pointers, low at the beginning and high at the end of the array.
 Middle Element: Calculate the middle element's index.